the-other-mariana/star-network/misc/psd-format/README.md

 ![img](5.PNG)

-In the psd file format, the Frame Control Field (FCF) is organized as follows:
+In the psd file format, the Frame Control Field (FCF) can be found on the first byte of the PAYLOAD and is organized as follows:

 - Bit 0 - 2: TYPE.
 The available type codes are: